Weight Loss Medication

 Reduced digestive side effects

 Here's some good news: If you experienced gastrointestinal side effects on Ozempic, those are likely to fade away after stopping the medication.
-If these side effects were troublesome for you, this could be a welcome relief.

 Long-term effects of stopping Ozempic (months to a year)